fullcalendar/fullcalendar-docs/_posts/2021-02-01-10percent-profits-to-effective-charities.md

   </a>
 </div>

-If we decide to give to charity, it is our moral imperative to ensure our contributions are used as efficiently as possible.
+If we decide to give to charity, it is our moral imperative to ensure our contributions go as far as possible.
 However, the first hurdle is deciding to give in the first place.
 Why have I decided to take the [Giving What We Can pledge](https://www.givingwhatwecan.org/pledge/) and direct a minimum of 10% of my life-long earnings towards charity?

 At a certain point, FullCalendar’s earnings began comfortably supporting my lifestyle and most any reasonable future financial need.
 My plan was to relegate FullCalendar to the background of my life and focus on *direct* philanthropy such as teaching in low-income neighborhoods or working for a non-profit.